osohq/oso/new-docs/content/java/getting-started/application/index.md

 In the application, we need to:

-1. Create the oso instance
+1. Create the Oso instance
 2. Load in policy files.
 3. [Register application classes](application-types)
-4. Attach the oso instance to the application
+4. Attach the Oso instance to the application

 We have achieved this using the `setupOso` method, in `Application.java`.